vzool/zakat/README.md

 </div>

-ZakatTracker is a user-friendly Python library designed to simplify the tracking and calculation of Zakat, a fundamental pillar of Islamic finance.
-Whether you're an individual or an organization, ZakatTracker provides the tools to accurately manage your Zakat obligations.
+Zakat is a user-friendly Python library designed to simplify the tracking and calculation of Zakat, a fundamental pillar of Islamic finance.
+Whether you're an individual or an organization, Zakat provides the tools to accurately manage your Zakat obligations.

 ### Key Features:

 - Transaction Tracking: Easily record both income and expenses with detailed descriptions, ensuring comprehensive financial records.

-- Automated Zakat Calculation: Automatically calculate Zakat due based on the Nisab (minimum threshold) and the current market price of silver, simplifying compliance with Islamic financial principles.
+- Automated Zakat Calculation: Automatically calculate Zakat due based on the Nisab (minimum threshold), Haul (time cycles) and the current market price of silver, simplifying compliance with Islamic financial principles.

 - Customizable Nisab: Set your own Nisab value based on your preferred calculation method or personal financial situation.

+- Customizable Haul: Set your own Haul cycle based on your preferred calender method or personal financial situation.

 - Multiple Accounts: Manage Zakat for different assets or accounts separately for greater financial clarity.